chrisfield/redux-formkit/packages/redux-formkit/README.md

 * `getNextCursorPosition : optional function` — provide a function to preserve the cursor position when formatFromStore is used.
 It will be called with parameters: previousPosition, previousValue, newValue and should return the next cursor position.

 * `getTargetValue : optional function` — provide a function to get the value.
-It will be called with the event as a parameter.
+It will be called with the target and event as a parameters.

 * `useTargetCondition : optional function` — Only relevant for isomorphic forms.
 Will be called onComponentMount with the elementRef as a parameter.
 If it returns true the value of the element will be used to update the store.
 See it used on the radio-buttons in the next-js example.